pirate/sites-using-cloudflare/README.md

 **Between 2016-09-22 - 2017-02-18 passwords, private messages, API keys, and other sensitive data were leaked by Cloudflare to random requesters.**
 Data was cached by search engines, and may have been collected by random adversaries over the past few months.

+Requests to sites with the HTML rewrite features enabled triggered a pointer math bug.
+Once the bug was trigerred the response would include data from ANY other cloudfare proxy customer that happened to be in memory at the time.
+Meaning a request for a page with one of those features could include data from Uber or one of the many other customers that didn't use those features.
+So the potential impact is every single one of the sites using CloudFare's proxy services (including HTTP & HTTPS proxy).

  "The greatest period of impact was from February 13 and February 18 with around 1 in every 3,300,000 HTTP requests through Cloudflare potentially resulting in memory leakage (that’s about 0.00003% of requests), potential of 100k-200k paged with private data leaked every day" -- [source](https://news.ycombinator.com/item?id=13719518)

 You can see some of the leaked data yourself in search engine caches: https://duckduckgo.com/?q=+%7B%22scheme%22%3A%22http%22%7D+CF-Host-Origin-IP&t=h_&ia=web

-Affected domains found in the wild: http://doma.io/2017/02/24/list-of-affected-cloudbleed-domains.html
+Confirmed affected domains found in the wild: http://doma.io/2017/02/24/list-of-affected-cloudbleed-domains.html

 ## What should I do?

 Check your password managers and **change all your passwords**, especially those on these affected sites.
 Rotate API keys & secrets, and confirm you have 2-FA set up for important accounts.
+This might sound like fear-mongering, but the scope of this leak is truly massive, and due to the fact that *all* cloudflare proxy customers were vulnerable to having data leaked, it's better to be safe than sorry.

-Theoretically sites not in this list can also be affected (because an affected site could have made an API request to a non-affected one), so to be safe you should probably change all your important passwords.
+Theoretically sites not in this list can also be affected (because an affected site could have made an API request to a non-affected one), *you should probably change all your important passwords*.

 **Submit PR's to add domains that you know are using cloudflare**